NSAPH-Data-Processing/us_census_time_series_extractor/README.md

 To extract all variables and merge them use the snakemake workflow.

+The census variable codes that are used to created the time series are defined in the `yaml` files stored in `conf/census/<yaml_file>`.
+For example, the pipeline below uses the `zcta_totals.yaml` file.

 ```bash
 # Create and activate the conda environment
 conda env create -f requirements.yml